Proposing With an Antique Engagement Ring

 • Storage – If the ring may not be worn immediately, such as if it will need resizing, or if your partner’s hobbies or work may require the ring to be removed for safekeeping, be sure you have an appropriate storage vessel on hand to protect it.
 A soft cloth bag or jewelry box is ideal and will ensure the ring isn’t accidentally damaged when it isn’t being worn.

-What NOT to Do When Proposing With an Antique Ring
+• What NOT To Do When Proposing With an Antique Ring

-While there are many different ways to propose and it’s important to make the event special and meaningful for you and your beloved, there are certain things you should avoid when proposing with an vintage diamond engagement ring.
+While there are many different ways to propose and it’s important to make the event special and meaningful for you and your beloved, there are certain things you should avoid when proposing with a vintage ring.
 Because this type of ring may be more fragile and could become dull or damaged more easily, it is best to avoid risky proposal options that could cause problems.
 Types of proposals that don’t always work well with antique rings include…

 • Food-Based Proposals – Putting the ring inside food items, such as desserts, chocolates, champagne, or other treats, will only make it dirty and hide its beauty.
 Because these rings often have more elaborate settings, cleaning crumbs, grease, and debris out of the ring would be much more trouble and food-oriented proposals should be avoided.